magnetoxgarage/Cura-Profiles/README.md

 ## Known Issues
 + Many filament settings have not been copied over
 + If using KAMP, start GCODE will need to be changed to EXTRUDER_TEMP and BED_TEMP
++ Speeds are higher (in general) then Orca Slicer speeds
 + ASA profiles seem to be broken.
 I'm not sure why.
 The same seems to occur with Voron ASA profiles.

 Pull requests are welcome!

+## Sources for Data:
++ Peopoly Pull Request that was cancelled: https://github.com/SoftFever/OrcaSlicer/pull/5435/files